TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Datasets Models

-On the side of the reconstructor model $M_R$, we consider (1) BART, Facebook AI's model recognized as one of the early transformer-based models with an auto-regressive decoder for text generation~\cite{lewis2019bartdenoisingsequencetosequencepretraining}; (2) T5 from Google, which has demonstrated strong performance in summarization and translation tasks~\cite{t5} and finally, (3) Qwen2.5 model from Alibaba, specifically the 0.5B and 1.5B variants, as it was positioned among the top instruct model at its size at the time of comparison, according to the Open LLM Leaderboard~\cite{yang2024qwen2technicalreport}~\cite{open-llm-leaderboard-v2}.
-All these models are at least two orders of magnitude smaller than state-of-the-art LLMs, which makes them good candidates to achieve the reconstruction with lower computational costs.
-Table~\ref{tab:narrators_summary} depicts model size in billion parameters for these models.
+To evaluate reconstruction models, we trained the following models: (1) BART from Facebook AI, an early transformer with an auto-regressive decoder~\cite{lewis2019bartdenoisingsequencetosequencepretraining}; (2) Google’s T5, known for strong summarization and translation~\cite{t5}; and (3) Alibaba’s Qwen2.5 (0.5B and 1.5B variants), top-ranked among instruct models of similar size according to the Open LLM Leaderboard~\cite{yang2024qwen2technicalreport,open-llm-leaderboard-v2}.
+These models are much smaller than state-of-the-art LLMs, making them suitable for reconstruction tasks with lower computational costs.
+Table~\ref{narrators_summary} shows their parameter sizes.